charlieknoll/rc-puppet/README.md

 node index.js --p 8085
 ```

-On another device on your internal network navigate to http://<serverip>:<port>
+On another device on your internal network navigate to http://serverip:port (e.g. http://192.168.0.21:8085)